Networks

 Just as for the Nodes worksheet, you can also specify as many attributes as you need for each edge in the worksheet.
 You will find that the template Excel file contains two example attributes for edges - "Example Categorical Attribute Name" and "Example Numerical Attribute Name" which you can rename as needed and add additional columns as required.

-The same prefixes that are available for node attributes can also be used for edge attributes, i.e. you can prepend any of "_", "*" or "#" with the same result as detailed above for nodes.
+The same prefixes that are available for node attributes can also be used for edge attributes, i.e. you can use any of "!", "*" or "#" with the same result as detailed above for nodes.

 Interacting with a Network

-To start interacting with a network simply click the "Explore" button for that network.
+To start interacting with a network simply click the "Open Network" button that appears when you hover over the card for that network.
 You will then be taken to the explore view for that network.
-If no x and y positions have been specified for a network the force directed layout algorithm will automatically start running when the network is opened.
+If no default view has been specified for a network the force directed layout algorithm will automatically start running when the network is opened.

 NOTE

 The force directed layout algorithm is a continuous algorithm that reaches an equilibrium after it has been run for a while.
-On first opening a network it is just run for a few seconds, which is generally not long enough for it to reach an equilibrium.
+On first opening a network it is just run for 5 seconds initially.
+This is generally not long enough for it to reach an equilibrium.
 In most cases you should navigate to layouts and continue to run the force directed layout until the nodes come close to stopping (i.e. reach an equilibrium) and then press the stop button under layout.

 You can interact with your network in all the ways that you would expect.
 For example, if you left click on a node you can move it around.
 You can also use the scroll wheel on your mouse to zoom in and out and if you left click on the background (i.e. anywhere that is not over a node) you can move the network itself around.
 Furthermore, if you hover over a node the window on the right-hand-side of the screen will display all the attributes for that node.
 And if you left click a node that node as well as all the nodes it is connected to will be selected and the attributes for that node will be displayed in the right-hand-side window.
 To quickly clear such a selection you can either right-click anywhere on the background of the network or you can click on the cross towards the top of the right-hand-side window.